genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/03_request-server/02_basics.md

 ## Adding a name

 Every `requestReply` in your .kts must have a unique name.
-The Genesis platform will add the prefix `REQ_` to the resource name.
-For example, the following code block specifies a `requestReply` called `ALL_COUNTERPARTIES`:
+If you don't give the `requestReply` a name, the platform will create a name, based on the table or view.
+In our example above, no name has been supplied.
+The table used is INSTRUMENT_DETAILS, so the platform calls this `requestReply` REQ_INSTRUMENT_DETAILS.

+It is easy to specify a name for the `requestReply`.
+For example, here we are calling our `requestReply` ALL_COUNTERPARTIES:

 ```kotlin
 requestReplies {